mohannmm/mupy/README.md

 3. Go inside the inner mupy/ folder (type ls, you should see a manage.py)

-4. To start the server, type `python manage.py startserver`
+4. To start the server, type `python manage.py runserver`

 5. The server will start on localhost:8000